Allocating Positional Goods: A Mechanism Design Approach: Optimal Mechanisms without Exclusion

-\begin{proposition} For any increasing allocations $s,\hat{s}\colon [0,\bar\theta]\to [0,1]$ such that $\hat{s}\in \MPS(s)$, \begin{enumerate}[label=(\roman*)] \item $\hat{s}$ results in a higher consumer surplus if $F$ satisfies IFR; \item $\hat{s}$ results in a lower consumer surplus if and only if $F$ satisfies DFR. \end{enumerate} Therefore, the consumer surplus decreases (increases) as the seller offers more levels of positional goods if $F$ satisfies IFR (DFR). \end{proposition}
+\begin{proposition} For any increasing status profiles $s,\hat{s}\colon [0,\bar\theta]\to [0,1]$ such that $\hat{s}\in \MPS(s)$, \begin{enumerate}[label=(\roman*)] \item $\hat{s}$ results in a higher consumer surplus if $F$ satisfies IFR; \item $\hat{s}$ results in a lower consumer surplus if $F$ satisfies DFR. \end{enumerate} Therefore, consumer surplus decreases (increases) as the seller offers more levels of positional goods if $F$ satisfies IFR (DFR). \end{proposition}

-I focus on the case where the price (or effort) is nonnegative, which pin down $p(0)= v(0)-U(0)=0$.
+I focus on the case where the price (or effort) is nonnegative, which pins down $p(0)= v(0)-U(0)=0$.